About the Firm

-Robert C. Lehrman has been cited as an authority on alcohol beverage law by: Time Magazine, The Washington Post, Reuters, Bloomberg, National Public Radio, The San Francisco Chronicle, The Boston Herald, The Boston Globe, The Daily Californian, The Los Angeles Times, The Swiss Broadcasting Corporation, The Virtual Absinthe Museum, The Augusta Chronicle, Las Vegas Weekly, The Chicago Tribune, Reason Magazine and many others.
+Robert C. Lehrman has been cited as an authority on alcohol beverage law by: Time Magazine, The Washington Post, Reuters, Bloomberg, National Public Radio, The San Francisco Chronicle, The Boston Herald, The Boston Globe, The Daily Californian, The Los Angeles Times, The Swiss Broadcasting Corporation, The Virtual Absinthe Museum, The Augusta Chronicle, Las Vegas Weekly, The Chicago Tribune, Reason Magazine, The New Jersey Law Journal and many others.

 The firm publishes Bevlog, a blog covering legal trends in the alcohol beverage industry.
 The blog has well over 600,000 pageviews and 200,000 unique visitors since inception in 2008.